Red-Rapious/red-rapious.github.io/_tutorials/digits-recognition-part-0.md

 I will detail the neural network we will use, and we will implement from scratch a neural network, randomly initialised.
 We will also code the central function called `feed_forward`, that almost magically transforms our input into an output.

 ### Part 2: Network evaluation
 We will use the MNIST dataset to load some actual images, using the `mnist` crate.
-We will write some functions to test the network we just build... and see how poorly it performs just yet.
+We will write some functions to test the network we just build... and see how *poorly* it performs just yet.
 That will obviously lead us to...

 ### Part 3: Network training
 We will see how to transform a random dumb network into a hopefully-smart digit recogniser.
 We will also train the network on a few images to check that everything is working before the big finale.

 ### Part 4: Saving and real-size training
 This is where we'll discover how long the training process actually takes, and why we need to be able to load and save trained networks.
-Finally, we will have a working network, with some pretty sweet accuracy.
+Finally, we will have a working network, hopefully with some pretty sweet accuracy. *We'll run some benchmarks to flex.*

+That being said, we are ready to begin our journey in the world of deep learning.
+See you next time!